vookimedlo/alfred-make-appicon/README.md

 2) All further updates are handled automatically.

 ## Usage
-In finder, select an image file which is at least 1024x1024px size and invoke the alfred file actions, by default the <kbd>⌃﻿⌘\\</kbd> shortcut.
+In finder, select an image file, which is at least 1024x1024px large, and invoke the alfred file actions, by default the <kbd>⌃﻿⌘\\</kbd> shortcut.

 The new `icns` file will be created in the same location as the original input file.